littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 However, it is important to note that since the port is not constant, it is necessary to determine the latest endpoint before use.

+It requires to pass an existed model ID to call this API.

 ### REST

-For direct web API requests, simply send an HTTP request to the following address and use the same input structure and output parsing as OpenAI chat completion to complete the chat AI interaction.
+For direct web API requests, simply send an HTTP request to the following address and use the same input structure and output parsing as OpenAI Chat Completions API to complete the chat AI interaction.

 ```text
 POST /v1/chat/completions